mdujjal67/triptrop-tourism-project-client/README.md

 # TripTrove Website

 Welcome to the TripTrove Tourism Management System!
-This platform allows users to explore and discover various tourist spots, along with detailed information and reviews.
+TripTrove is a travel planning platform powered by React.js on the frontend and Node.js with MongoDB on the backend.
+It simplifies trip discovery, itinerary creation, and accommodation booking, offering a seamless user experience for travelers seeking unique adventures worldwide.

 ## Live Site URL